build-week-apis/ill-serve-soup/README.md

 ## EDIT (PUT) Items

 URL: /api/items/:id

+This route is restricted - a authorization header with the token its required

 The API does not _require_ every section to be provided.
 Front End architects may choose what is required on their descretion.
 Here is what a an edit with only the name changed will look like for user 2.
 Name, amount and category is being changed: